Marquette vs. Southern College Basketball Predictions & Picks - November 28

 Marquette Performance Insights

-- The Golden Eagles rank 85th in college basketball with 100.7 points scored per 100 possessions, and 109th in college basketball defensively with 85.5 points conceded per 100 possessions.

-- Marquette wins the turnover battle by six per game, committing 8.8 (20th in college basketball) while its opponents average 14.8.
+- Marquette has typically won the turnover battle this season, committing 8.8 per game (20th in college basketball play) while forcing 14.8 (56th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.